KMORaza/KMORaza/README.md

 * Football
 * Cycling

+---

-_My best preferred snacks are a few brown bread toasts with some peanut butter and a sugar-free cup of either coffee or lemon tea_
+_My best preferred snacks are a few brown bread toasts with some peanut butter and a sugar-free cup of coffee_